*average daily rates based on 7 day rental, search for todays best prices.

 What is Salt Lake City Airport Like?

 The airport has two terminals with Terminal 1 having two concourses and Terminal 2 having three.
-International flights are dealt with in Terminal 2, concourse D. The size of the airport and increasing passenger numbers has meant that the airport is considering a third terminal with extra concourses and work is hoped to begin early in 2012, easing congestion at the airport.
+International flights are dealt with in Terminal 2, concourse D. The size of the airport and increasing passenger numbers has meant that the airport is now creating a new 700,000 square foot building to replace the existing two terminals and arrivals building.
+Work is hoped to finish in 2020, easing congestion at the airport.

 What Should I do When I Arrive at Salt Lake City Airport?